-SSHRC-appointed observers, may be invited to attend adjudication committee meetings.
+SSHRC may invite observers to attend adjudication committee meetings.
 The observers make recommendations to SSHRC management on SSHRC policies, procedures, evaluation criteria, etc. Observers do not participate in committee discussions.

 Evaluation and adjudication

 Committee members are encouraged to contact their program officer at any point during the process if they need additional information.
-Committee members in need of accommodations due to a disability can contact their program officer or SSHRC accommodations for help.
+Committee members in need of accommodations due to a disability can contact their program officer or email SSHRC at email@example.com for help.